Wyoming State Statutes on Transparency, Accountability and Ethics

 (iii) Repealed by Laws 2015, ch.
 80, § 1.

-(e) Any corporation, person or organization violating the provisions of subsection (a), (b), (c), (j), (m) or (n) of this section is subject to a civil penalty up to five thousand dollars ($5,000.00) and costs including a reasonable attorney’s fee for a first violation and up to ten thousand dollars ($10,000.00) and costs including a reasonable attorney’s fee for a second or subsequent violation which shall be imposed in a court of competent jurisdiction.
+(e) Any violation of the provisions of subsection (a), (b), (c), (j), (m) or (n) of this section is subject to a civil penalty up to five thousand dollars ($5,000.00) and costs including a reasonable attorney’s fee for a first violation and up to ten thousand dollars ($10,000.00) and costs including a reasonable attorney’s fee for a second or subsequent violation which shall be imposed in a court of competent jurisdiction.
 The amount of penalty imposed shall be in such amount as will deter future actions of a similar nature.
 An action to impose the civil penalty may be prosecuted by and in the name of any candidate adversely affected by the transgression, any political party, any county attorney, any district attorney or the attorney general.
 Proceeds of the penalty collected shall be paid to the state treasurer and credited as provided in W.S.
 8-1-109.

-(f) Direct contributions from any organization affiliated with a political party do not violate subsection (a) of this section.
+(f) Direct contributions from any entity affiliated with a political party do not violate subsection (a) of this section.
 These contributions shall be a matter of internal party governance.
 Contributions to political parties are not subject to the limits of subsection (c) of this section provided the contributions are available to use as the appropriate party authorities choose and are not exclusively dedicated to any particular candidate.
 Contributions donated to a political party which are designated by the donor to be used only for a particular candidate and no other purpose are subject to the limitations of subsection (c) and of this section.

 (g) The prohibitions in this section do not apply to contributions of funds or other items of value to political parties for the purpose of supporting multi-state or national political party conferences or conventions.
 Any contribution made pursuant to this subsection shall also comply with all applicable federal election commission regulations governing contributions to political parties.
 Any political party which receives funds to sponsor such conferences or conventions shall file an itemized statement of contributions and expenditures with the secretary of state within ten (10) days after the conference or convention.